Posted by Robert Daniel on 5/21/2015 to "Smart" Meters

 Privacy experts nationwide have also voiced major concerns about where that granular energy usage data goes.

 Duke’s plan faced a slew of opposition.

 “This was a big win for consumers,” Kerwin Olson said, executive director of the Citizens Action Coalition.
 “Duke failed to meet their burden of proof.
 The law clearly spells out criteria that the utility has to get in order to meet this kind of approval.
 And this is a lot of money.”

 Duke Energy says it will eventually re-file a request to install smart grid technology for Indiana customers.

-by the Indiana Utility Regulatory Commission:
+From the Order by the Indiana Utility Regulatory Commission: